Esri/hub.js/packages/common/src/search/docs/README.md

 As depicted in the sequence diagrams below, the flow is complex, and has many points where we need to apply type specific logic - thus there is a lot of delegation.

-The first decision point is to decide what function to call to start the execution.
-This breaks down into determining the entity type being requested (Item/Group/User), and the API to use (`arcgis` vs `arcgis-hub`).
+The first decision point is to decide what function to call to start the execution - basically determining the entity type being requested (Item/Group/User), and the API to use (`arcgis` vs `arcgis-hub`).

 From that point forward the functions are specific to the entity type and the api.